gdiet/backup/development-hints.md

 ## Retiring Branches

-If a branch will not go to the main branch any time soon, consider doing a 'fake merge' to the `retired_branches` branch and then delete it.
+If a branch is not going to the main branch anytime soon, consider doing a 'fake merge' to the `retired_branches` branch and then delete it.
 That way it will still be available 'just in case' while not cluttering the branch list:

     git checkout retired_branches
     git merge -s ours origin/branch-to-retire